Rich Lauver is an electronic

 latest full-length album Out of the Moonlight in November of 2011.

-He is currently recording a new album under the project name Atákuweh.
+He recently completed recording a new album under the project name Atákuweh,

 The Peabody Chamber Winds debuted his